benstear/docker-based-action/README.md

 # docker-based-action
 A custom docker-based GitHub Action

+The action is written in Python. 🐍